Stretched tech stocks leave some investors seeking off-ramp

 NEW YORK (Reuters) - As the bull market in U.S. stocks hits new highs, some investors are searching for ways to pare their exposure to the small group of technology and communications stocks that has fueled market gains for years.

-The market’s most crowded individual stocks are Microsoft, Amazon, Facebook, Visa and Mastercard, according to a recent analysis by research firm Bernstein incorporating factors such as institutional ownership and price momentum.
+The market’s most crowded individual stocks are Microsoft (MSFT.O), Amazon (AMZN.O), Facebook (FB.O), Visa (V.N) and Mastercard (MA.N), according to a recent analysis by research firm Bernstein incorporating factors such as institutional ownership and price momentum.

 While few see a clear reason for their run to end, some money managers worry the market’s leaders have become richly valued and overstretched, leaving them vulnerable to a sudden reversal in risk appetite.